dwwatson1/MechaCar_Statistical_Analysis/README.md

 **Lot 3** results show ```sample mean is 1,496.14``` and the ```p-value is 0.04```.
 Because the p-value is lower than the assumed statistical significance of 0.05, we reject the null hypothesis and accept the alternative hypothesis that the true mean is not equal to 1,500.
 This means that this sample shows that there is a statistical difference from the population mean of 1,500 pounds per square inch.

-## Study Design: MechaCar vs Competition
+## Deliverable 4 - Study Design: MechaCar vs Competition

 Many consumers, especially families and those who have previously been in accidents, value safety when it comes to picking their car.
 To test MechaCar's safety rating against its competition, we need to create a null and alternative hypothesis.